A rush is exactly what you feel during this week-long grab for the best future members.

 Check out the IFC fraternity recruitment tools OmegaFi has to offer your chapter.

 What are some of the biggest mistakes you’d warn brothers against during IFC recruitment?
-What steps do you take to get the most out of rush week and beyond?
+What steps do you take to get the most out of recruitment week and beyond?
 Let’s hear your thoughts in the comments below!